nicholas-wordpress/router/readme.md

 ## Manipulating The Cache Directly

-In some circumstances, you will need to save to the cache yourself.
-This can be accomplished using the URL object directly.
+To save to the cache, use the URL object.

 ```javascript
 import { Url } from 'nicholas'